-Medical Assistance programs in Virginia
+Medical Assistance Programs in Virginia

-Medical Assistance programs in Virginia are administered by the Department of Medical Assistance Services (DMAS).
-Eligibility for the programs are determined by the local Department of Social Services (DSS) offices, by Cover Virginia, or by the Federal Health Insurance Marketplace.
+Medical Assistance programs in Virginia, also known as Medicaid and Family Access to Medical Insurance Security (FAMIS), are administered by the Department of Medical Assistance Services (DMAS).
+Eligibility for the programs is determined by the local Department of Social Services (DSS) offices, by Cover Virginia, or by Virginia's Insurance Marketplace.
+Medicaid and FAMIS are funded by the state and federal governments.